 Here we have listed 8 tips on how to manage a remote software team.

 - Take your time to vet the right candidate.
 Before vetting a developer, it is important to set specific requirements for the candidates as after the hiring, they will be a part of the team.
 If they aren’t skilled enough for the project, you will lose time and money for nothing.

 - Build and increase trust among team members.
 This tip is easy but still is one of the most important if the engineering team is fully remote.
 The best way of achieving trust among the members is to make regular calls, online meetings.
 It would also be a good idea to provide members with some tools where they can share their thoughts with each other.
+A project communication plan can also be helpful to ensure that crucial information doesn’t fall through the cracks.
 Among some of the popular communication tools which are used for better managing remote teams and used by many development teams can be the following:

 - Slack.
 This application is popular among development teams as it helps to create a comfortable space where developers can create channels, communicate not only in group chats but also can send direct messages, share thoughts and ideas, etc. Such an application is a good choice if your team has external developers as it helps them to be up to date about all the things which happen in the company.